Skip to main content

 Arguments:

-• beam_width int - The beam width to use for evaluation.
+• beam_width int - The beam width to use for the search.

 • verbose bool - Whether to display a progress bar.